Speaker

 Description

-Liquid argon time projection chambers (LArTPCs), such as those that will be used in the Deep Underground Neutrino Experiment (DUNE), provide high-resolution, three-dimensional imaging of neutrino interactions.
+Liquid argon time projection chambers (LArTPCs) provide high-resolution, three-dimensional imaging of neutrino interactions.
 A persistent challenge in these detectors is neutron reconstruction, as neutrons do not produce direct ionization tracks and are instead inferred through secondary interactions.
 This leads to incomplete event reconstruction and limits the precision of neutrino energy measurements.

 | Contribution types | Short talk (15min + 5min Q/A) |